fiatjaf/jingle/README.md

 go install github.com/fiatjaf/jingle@latest
 ```

+### Docker
+There is a `Dockerfile` and a `sample-docker-compose.yml` file that you can use to run jingle in a docker container.

 Otherwise you can get a binary from the [releases](../../releases) page and then calling `chmod +x ...` on it.

 Then run it from the shell with `jingle` (or whatever is your binary called):